SamuelWhitton/natural-daina/README.md

 ```
 **hatTakenFromContainer** is now referring to the same object as **someHat**.

-Type methods (similar to static or class methods in other object oriented languages) can have input objects and an output object.
+Type methods (similar to static methods in other object oriented languages) can have input objects and an output object.
 A type method is not attached to any object and is instead invoked similar to a constructor.
 A type method **createHatContainer** is added which creates and returns a new **[HatContainer]** object by invoking the original constructor.
 ```
 [] (Hat, HatContainer) {
     *{